aibolem/vexflow-wiki-vexchords/VexFlow-Font-Rendering.md

 ## Font Metrics Files

-The metrics file (e.g., [`src/font/bravura_metrics.js`](https://github.com/0xfe/vexflow/blob/master/src/fonts/bravura_metrics.js) consists of a single exported JavaScript configuration object.
+The **metrics files** (e.g., [`src/font/bravura_metrics.js`](https://github.com/0xfe/vexflow/blob/master/src/fonts/bravura_metrics.js) consist of a single exported JavaScript configuration object.
 It has no pre-defined structure, but it does have some conventions.
 Here's a snippet from the `bravura_metrics.js` file.

 ```javascript
  clef: {